metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 - Adjust the SBATCH directives are correct (e.g. fill in your project number)
 - Set the PYTHONUSERBASE to the virtual environent (e.g. the .venv directory in the previous section)
 - Set the full path to your singularity container
-- Set the full path to the script you want to run
+- Set the command you want to run inside the container

-If you want to test that everything is set up correctly, you could use the following script ([download]({{ site.baseurl }}/assets/files/lumi/example.py)) and call it in the job script:
+If you want to test that everything is set up correctly, you could use the following script ([download]({{ site.baseurl }}/assets/files/lumi/example.py)) and set <command> to `python example.py` in job_script.py:

 {% highlight python %}
 {% include files/lumi/example.py %}